A Simple Watercolor Painting Tutorial – Pine Forest with just 2 Colors!

 You’re going to start with the very palest, lightest wash for the trees in the background.
 Dip your brush in the water, then a tiny bit of paint and add it to the mixing tray in the paint container.
 Add some water.

 Test the color on a piece of scrap paper.
-You want this color to be just barely there.
+You want this lightest color to be just barely there.
 Continue adding water and testing the color until have the shade you want.

-Step 3:
+Step 3: Make a Tree

-Make a tree.
 This seems like it can’t be too hard, doesn’t it?

 Well, perhaps there are some people who are intrinsically talented at making pine trees, but for me this took a while to nail.

-The method that made my favorite trees was this.
+The method that made my favorite trees was this:

 Start with the tip of your pine tree.
 This is just a quick, thin downstroke with the paintbrush.
 From there you are going to paint the outer branches of your pine tree.

-Don’t do that.
-Instead, start at the top of the tree, flick your paintbrush down and out to create a branch.
 Just like a pine tree does, your going to be making a triangular shape with the branches, but instead of starting your branch from where the trunk would be, your going to start further out.

 This was the game changer when it came to pine tree making.
 You’ll understand what I mean better if you watch the video.